 Prior to 2014, there were only 4 paid sick leave laws in effect nationwide.
 That number has grown to more than 30 laws, covering several states, cities, and counties.
 The infographic below provides a broader picture of which states, cities, and counties offer paid sick leave laws.
-UPDATE: The infographic below reflects the change to […]
+UPDATE: The infographic below reflects the new law […]

 In Illinois, employees soon will be able to use their sick days to care for family members.